IvanMiao/LM-From-Scratch/README.md

-# CS336 Spring 2025 Assignment 1: Basics
+# LM From Scratch

-This is my implementation of CS336 Assignment 1.
+This repository contains my implementation for Assignment 1 of CS336.

 This project consists of:
-- a BPE tokenize
+- a BPE tokenizer
-- a transformer language model: Linear module, Embedding module, Pre-Norm Transformer Block(RoPE, Causal Multi-Head Self-Attention)
+- a Transformer language model, including a Linear module, an Embedding module, and a Pre-Norm Transformer Block (with RoPE, Causal Multi-Head Self-Attention)
-- a training loop(Cross-entropy loss, SGD Optimizer, AdamW, Learning rate, Gradient clipping)
+- a training loop featuring Cross-entropy loss, SGD and AdamW optimizers, learning rate scheduling, and gradient clipping

 For a full description of the assignment, see the assignment handout at [cs336_spring2025_assignment1_basics.pdf](./cs336_spring2025_assignment1_basics.pdf)